hikeventures/hikeventures.github.io/_posts/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 category: articles
 tags: [best, snowshoeing, articles]
 ---
 Trekking and snowshoeing poles are especially useful if you have to walk up or down a hill or a mountain or if you have to walk in deep powder snow.
 You could also use those poles for Nordic Walking in your neighbourhood.
-I have compiled my own preference list below since I was interested to know which the best trekking and snowshoeing poles on the market are which I would consider to buy in 2016.
-The list below is sorted according to the weight of the poles and we have selected the poles according to our own preferences.
+In this article you can find the best trekking and snowshoeing poles for 2016 which I would consider to buy.
+The poles are sorted by their weight and not by their performance.

 <a href="https://www.flickr.com/photos/90204224@N07/18240641010" title="Best trekking and snowshoeing poles 2016"><img src="https://c4.staticflickr.com/8/7780/18240641010_a4f51acf96_o.jpg" width="992" height="659" alt="Snowshoeing in Finnish Lapland"></a>
 <!--more-->

 Patrick snowshoeing in [Finnish Lapland](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/ "Finnish Lapland").

-Currently, I am using the Black Diamond Ultra Distance Z-Poles which are not made for snowshoeing as you can not add snow baskets on those trekking poles.
+Currently, I am using the Black Diamond Ultra Distance Z-Poles which are not made for snowshoeing as it's not possible to add snow baskets on those trekking poles.
 However, I have also used them on our snowshoeing trip in [Finnish Lapland](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/ "Finnish Lapland") - Urho Kekkonen National Park - where I realised that snow baskets might be quite useful.
 For 3-season trips however they are great.
 You can see my trekking poles in action in our trip in [Swedish Lapland (Sarek National Park)](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/ "Swedish Lapland").
-Most recently, I have added a pair of dedicated snowshoe and trekking poles to my gear - the MSR Deploy TR-2 - which I have already tested in the [Austrian Alps](http://www.hikeventures.com/Testing-MSR-Revo-Ascent-Light-Deploy-T2-Flight-2-Austrian-Alps/).
+Most recently, I have added a pair of dedicated snowshoe poles to my gear - the MSR Deploy TR-2 - which I have already tested in the [Austrian Alps](http://www.hikeventures.com/Testing-MSR-Revo-Ascent-Light-Deploy-T2-Flight-2-Austrian-Alps/).

 ---